Skip to main content

 20 mentions Positive Neutral Negative

 The game's stability is heavily criticized, with numerous users reporting significant bugs, including issues with save files, uncompletable achievements, and frequent glitches that hinder gameplay.
 Many reviewers describe the game as "broken" and "buggy," suggesting that it is unplayable in its current state, while a few note minimal glitches.
-Overall, the consensus is that the game's stability is a major drawback, detracting from the overall experience.
+Overall, the lack of developer support for these issues further exacerbates the game's stability problems.

 • “No glitches.”